Syedmeeran14/react-todo-task/README.md

 # React + Vite
-# A smple Todo app built using react
+# A simple Todo app built using react